khalid-hussain/shaheen/chap19.md

 "He even refuses to tell his name.
 He says that if the Supreme Commander cannot meet him then he should be presented in front of Bashir Bin Hassan."

-After thinking for a while, Badr Bin Mughira said, "Who can he be?
+After thinking for a while, Badr bin Mughira said, "Who can he be?
 Fine, call him!"

 After a while the soldiers brought Abu Dawood into the room.
 For a few seconds, Badr and his companions kept glaring at him in amazement and concern instead of anger.
-So far, Abu Dawood didn't believe that Badr Bin Mughira was actually alive.
+So far, Abu Dawood didn't believe that Badr bin Mughira was actually alive.
 After looking at him a few times with frightened glances, he spoke and said, "You must have been surprised to see me but I had to come."

-Badr Bin Mughira said, "Don't you think you have gone overboard in displaying your bravery?"
+Badr bin Mughira said, "Don't you think you have gone overboard in displaying your bravery?"

 "I know I deserve the worst punishment but even you cannot prescribe the